An apples-to-apples comparison of two leading solutions for automated bookkeeping and financial operations

 Security and compliance

 Financial data is sensitive.
 Make sure the solutions you consider prioritize strong encryption, fine-grained access controls, audit trails and transparent data retention policies.
 Also, make sure they are compliant with local laws regarding taxes and if the provider supports tax audit exports in popular accounting program formats.
-Risk and simplifies regulatory inspections by reducing risk and preparing compliance readiness.
+Risk is reduced and regulatory inspections are simplified by preparing compliance readiness.

 Pricing model and total cost of ownership